On Linear Convergence of Policy Gradient Methods for Finite MDPs: Policy gradient methods for finite MDPs

-\begin{rem}[Policy parameterization and infima vs minima.]
-Algorithms for policy gradients are usually presented in terms of parameterized policies.
+\begin{rem}[Policy parameterization and infima vs minima] We chose to work with the class of all stochastic policies $\Pi$ (often termed as \textit{natural parameterization}) as opposed to some parameterized policy classes, which are more commonly used in practice.
 For example, a policy gradient algorithm might search over the parameter $\theta \in \mathbb{R}^{n\times k}$ of a softmax policy $\pi_{\theta} \in \Pi$, defined by $\pi_{\theta}(s,i) \propto e^{\theta_{s,i}}$.
-Many of our algorithms could equivalent be viewed as searching over $\theta$.
-For example, NPG updates the policy $\pi_{\theta}$ by solving
+For example, consider the TRPO algorithm proposed by \citep{schulman2015trust} which uses a locally linearization of $\ell(\pi)$, forms the regularized minimization problem in \eqref{eq:NPGupdateform}, and then updates the parameter of a softmax policy $\pi_{\theta}$ by solving

-That is, it solves the same minimization problem as described above, but over the parameterized policy class.
-The class of softmax policies $\{ \pi_{\theta} : \theta \in \mathbb{R}^d\}$ can approximate any policy to arbitrary precision, so there is no practical distinction between defining Frank-Wolfe, Projected Gradient Descent, Mirror Descent or NPG iterations as solving these optimization problems over the policy parameter or over the policy $\pi \in \Pi$.
-But mathematical analysis is much cleaner over the class of policies $\Pi$ because it is closed.
-For example, it contains an optimal policy, whereas the class of softmax policies can only come infinitesimally close to an optimal policy.
-In practice, optimization problems are never solved beyond machine precision, so we don't view the distinction between infimum and minimum to be relevant to the paper's main insights. \end{rem}
+We could define similar versions of projected gradient descent or Frank-Wolfe, which also linearize $\ell(\pi)$, but then optimize the resulting local approximation only over parameterized policies.
+Since the class of softmax policies can approximate any stochastic policy to arbitrary precision, this is nearly the same as optimizing over the policy class $\Pi$.
+Studying $\Pi$ directly makes mathematical analysis easier, because it is closed.
+For example, it contains an optimal policy, whereas any softmax policy $\pi_{\theta}$ can only come infinitesimally close to an optimal policy.
+In practice, optimization problems are never solved beyond machine precision, so we don't view the distinction between infimum and minimum to be relevant to the paper's main insights.
+We caution the reader that our results do not apply to more naive gradient methods that directly linearize $\ell(\pi_{\theta})$ with respect to $\theta$.
+In that case, a gradient update to $\theta$ may not approximate a policy iteration update, no matter how large the stepsize is chosen to be.
+In fact, such methods may perform badly due to issues of poor conditioning \citep{kakade2002natural}.